brianxiang123/EEGETCovariateDistributionalShift/README.md

 4. By default, specifying the training set also uses the same dataset as the testting set.
 To create a covariate distributional shift, first train models using one dataset and then set config['retrain'] = False and specify the location of the trained models with config['load_experiment_dir'] (the models should be under a folder named 'runs')
 5. Once the training and testing datasets have been determined, run **main.py** and wait for the results.

-If you have any comments or suggestions, you can contact us at bxiang1@swarthmore.edu and/or ayahia1@swarthmore.edu.
+If you have any comments or suggestions, contact bxiang1@swarthmore.edu and/or ayahia1@swarthmore.edu.